MaxInvent

 After following every step, you should be able to verify these outcomes:

-• Cause a deliberate sync failure (e.g. revoke Amazon token temporarily).
-Restore access.
-Within 30 minutes, the drift resolves automatically.
+• Cause a deliberate sync failure (e.g. revoke Amazon token temporarily), restore access, and verify the drift recovery behaviour.

-• Run a 7-day drift report. p95 drift per channel is under 20 minutes.
+• Run a 7-day drift report and confirm p95 drift per channel is inside your agreed target.

 Frequently asked questions